-The experimental results of French bean on growth as influenced by different level of organic nutrient supply are presented in Table 3..
+The experimental results of French bean on growth as influenced by different level of organic nutrient supply are presented in Table 3.
 The treatments differ significantly for the No of branches in both Shade and Open conditions.
 During shade condition the maximum branches was recorded in T9 (25.47) and minimum was recorded in T16 (22.97).
-In Open condition the maximum plant height was recored in T9 (26.20) and the maximum was recorded in T16 (22.06).
+In Open condition the maximum plant height was recorded in T9 (26.20) and the maximum was recorded in T16 (22.06).

 Table 4 Effect of treatments on Number of leaves at 30, 60 and 90 days in shade and open condition